 Briton 'warned of a rampage' before shooting 12 dead

-A British taxi driver declared "there's going to be a rampage" just hours before launching a shooting spree that left 12 people dead and then killing himself, reports said Thursday.
+A British taxi-driver declared "there's going to be a rampage" just hours before launching a shooting spree that left 12 people dead, and then turning the gun on himself, reports said Thursday.

 Derrick Bird, 52, also wounded 11 people, three of them critically, as he drove through the picturesque Lake District region of northwestern England on Wednesday taking pot shots at passers-by from the window of his car.